-FSTRS will become inaccessible on February 1, 2021.
-On this date, FSTRS will be unsupported by the Virginia Information Technologies Agency (VITA), our partner for state agency technology.
+FSTRS became inaccessible on February 1, 2021.
+On this date, FSTRS became unsupported by the Virginia Information Technologies Agency (VITA), our partner for state agency technology.

 Frequently Asked Questions

-- Why is FSTRS being decommissioned on February 1, 2021?
+- Why was FSTRS being decommissioned on February 1, 2021?

 The Fire Service Training Records System (FSTRS) is nearly 20 years old and runs on a legacy server.
-The server will no longer be supported by the Virginia Information Technology Agency (VITA) as of February 1, 2021.
-As an agency that focuses on dispersing 75 percent of its budget through its Aid-to-Localities program, it has also become extremely costly for VDFP to maintain FSTRS.
+The server became unsupported by the Virginia Information Technology Agency (VITA) as of February 1, 2021.
+As an agency that focuses on dispersing 75 percent of its budget through its Aid-to-Localities program, it became extremely costly for VDFP to maintain FSTRS.
 With the introduction of Cornerstone OnDemand (CSOD) in April 2020, VDFP wants to operate solely from the newer system.

 - What will happen to my FSTRS training records?